 It wasn’t an easy transition, I had gotten what I wanted but we still had to learn about each other, how to relate, how to communicate and I had never really been in a committed relationship, so there was much to learn.
 There was so much of me that felt ‘not good enough’ so I continued my journey of personal development, and we never gave up on each other.

-This year we celebrate 10 years of that first meeting, and 13 years of being married.
+This year we celebrate 15 years of that first meeting, and 13 years of being married.

 We’ve gone through ups and downs.
 Our girls have grown up and we now have grandchildren.
 We still have lots in common and get on better now that we’ve grown than we did when it was all roses and sunshine.